Why study Public Administration?

-Graduates of the MPA SJ program will be able to engage in any number of diverse career opportunities, including but not limited to working in local governments, nonprofit agencies, grassroots/community-based organizations, etc.
+Graduates of the MPA SJ program will be able to engage in any number of diverse career opportunities, including but not limited to working in local, state, and national governments, nonprofit agencies, grassroots/community-based organizations, etc.

 All incoming and current students should seek to meet with their academic advisor once per semester.
 Student-Advisor interactions are designed to open the lines of communication and ensure students are making adequate progress toward graduation.
 It is encouraged for students to be open and forthright regarding any challenges s/he/they may have that may affect full engagement in the program.